 About the Mendocino Coast Botanical Gardens

-More than 85,500 people a year experience the wonder of nature at Mendocino Coast Botanical Gardens, in all its seasons.
+Each year, more than 86,000 people experience the wonder of nature at Mendocino Coast Botanical Gardens in all its seasons.
 This is a place to play, to contemplate, to learn, to relax, to touch, to smell, to feel, to enjoy, to be inspired, and to experience the simple wonder and beauty of life.

 In March and April, hybrid rhododendrons tower overhead, dropping petals on the trails below.
 These old-time hybrids, planted over 40 years ago, are hard to find in nurseries today.
 Yet hybrids such as 'Cynthia' with its pink trusses continue to elicit enthusiastic responses from visitors.
 A special group is our Fort Bragg Collection, comprised of rhododendrons hybridized in Fort Bragg.
 Some, such as 'Noyo Chief,' the official flower of Fort Bragg, have become popular in the nursery trade.